-Average Number of Hours that Power to a Customer is Interrupted1
+• Average Number of Hours that Power to a Customer is Interrupted

-For 2019, Remotes reported an average outage duration of 6.6 hours, which is 1.7 hours worse than 2018 (4.9) but better than the OEB target of 7.4.
-The performance over the previous year declined due to an increase in planned distribution outages and outages caused by defective equipment, animal interference, and adverse weather and storm activity.
-Due to the nature of Remotes' systems, planned outages continue to be required to replace equipment and make improvements over time and are expected to remain high in the next few years.
+For 2021, Remotes reported an average outage duration of 6.72 hours, which is 1.55 hours better than 2020 (8.27) and 0.68 hours better than the OEB target of 7.40.
+The stronger performance over the previous year was due to less impactive adverse weather events.
+The performance over the OEB target improved due to decreased scheduled outages and defective equipment, offset by an increase in tree contacts.
 The metric represents the average duration of customer interruptions, as the ratio of total customer hours of interruption to the total number of customers served and expressed as the average time in hours over the reporting period.

-Average Number of Times that Power to a Customer is Interrupted
+• Average Number of Times that Power to a Customer is Interrupted

-The frequency of customer outages was reported at 3.7 outages per customer in 2019.
-This is 1.7 outages worse than the 2.0 outages experienced per customer in 2018 but better than the OEB target of 4.2.
-The performance over prior year is largely due to the same reasons as above.
-Due to the nature of Remotes' systems, planned outages continue to be required to replace equipment and make improvements over time and are expected to remain high in the next few years.
-The year 2019 showed continued improvement in overall generation availability across its system.
+The frequency of customer outages was reported at 3.33 outages per customer in 2021, which is 0.09 outages per customer better than in 2020 (3.42).
+2021 performance is better than the OEB target of 4.18 largely due to decreased scheduled outages.
 This metric represents the average frequency of customer interruptions, as the ratio of total number of customer interruptions to the total number of customers served and expressed as the average number of customer interruptions over the reporting period.

 For the above two metrics, the impacts due to force majeure events and loss of supply events are excluded.